 Philip has been a professional writer since 1988, when he began as a trainee reporter for the trade magazine Printing World, a role he loved.
 Having earlier struggled to become a professional cricketer, engineer and then social worker, he finally discovered a passion and flair for writing.
 A varied career followed, that took him to forests of southern Chile, health clinics in Nicaragua and community care in the UK.

 Taking a break from business management, he likes to pen romantic comedies, beginning with Close of Play (Urbane Publications April 2015), which was shortlisted for the People’s Book Prize, summer 2015.
 Marching on Together, published 2017, received a cover quote from legendary author Louis de Bernières.
-It was featured in the ‘Ofrendas’ work by the artist Elspeth Penfold at the Margate Book Festival.
-The third novel, The Rooms We Never Enter, is due out late 2019, having been crowdfunded with the Unbound publisher (the crowdfunding campaign was under the working title The Rooms We Never Enter).
+It was featured in the ‘Ofrendas’ work by the artist Elspeth Penfold at the Margate Book Festival in September 2018.
+The third novel, A Love of Two Halves, is due out late 2019, having been crowdfunded with the Unbound publisher (the crowdfunding campaign was under the working title The Rooms We Never Enter).

 He was born in Bradford, West Yorkshire in 1962, but attended schools in different parts of the UK; in Wiltshire, North Yorkshire and Kent.
 He has lived in London and the Netherlands, and spent a year in South and Central America in the 1990s, where he learned Spanish to a high standard.
 In 2018 he returned to Yorkshire, and now lives in Wakefield, working from an office in central Leeds.